Charts in PowerPoint comprise several elements that we call chart elements. Typical chart elements include:

 Figure 2: Chart Tools Layout tab

-- Under the Current Selection group (extreme left on the Ribbon tab), you'll find a drop-down list of chart elements, as you can see highlighted in Figure 3.
-This drop-down contains a listing of all chart elements in the active chart.
+- Under the Current Selection group (extreme left on the Ribbon tab), you'll find a drop-down list of chart elements, as you can see highlighted within Figure 3.
+This contains a listing of all chart elements in the active chart.
 Selecting individual elements in this list also selects that element within the actual chart.